Stay comfortable and agile on the trail with the best hiking shoes for men and women. From day trips to thru-hikes, we’ve got you covered.

 The 4mm drop encourages a more natural footstrike without going into extreme minimalist territory.
 And the wider toebox gives your feet plenty of room to wiggle.

 The firm EVA midsole can seem a bit stiff at first, but you’ll reach maximum comfort after a few wears.
 The firmer foam molds nicely to your feet while providing needed support.

 And anyone looking for a leather-free shoe can rest easy wearing this vegan-friendly option.
-If you have any summer travel plans that involve hiking, biking, sightseeing, or general adventuring, this is the shoe for you.
+If you have any summer travel plans that involve hiking, biking, sightseeing, or general adventuring, the Trailhead is the shoe for you.

 - Material: Microfiber and mesh

-For treks around town, climbing approaches, rambles to hidden swimming spots, and scenic scrambles, the almost-barefoot-feeling Session Suede ($154) gives feet just enough protection for summer exploring.
+For treks around town, climbing approaches, rambles to hidden swimming spots, and scenic scrambles, the barefoot-feeling Session Suede ($125) gives feet just enough protection for summer exploring.

 Where these did not excel was in the mud, as the lugs are shallow and got packed with gunk.
-But on dry rock or sandy surfaces, they are great.
+But on dry rock or sandy surfaces, they’re great.

 The Session Suede has a fold-down heel so you can slip them on hands-free.
 The heel is slung like a climbing shoe, so when we pulled them all the way on and laced them up, we were sure-footed.
 The rubber toe bumper helped with fourth-class climbing moves, too.

 The Session Suede’s thin EVA midsole gives these shoes flip-flop level cushion and stability.
 We wore them casually for scrambles and shenanigans.